2008 Florida Gators football team: Hawaii

-The Florida Gators opened the season against the Hawaii Warriors.
+The Florida Gators opened the season against the Hawaii Warriors, led by head coach Greg McMackin.
 This was the first meeting between the two teams, but the two programs had become familiar with one another at the end of the 2007 college football regular season.
 2007 Florida starting quarterback Tim Tebow and 2007 Hawaii starting quarterback Colt Brennan were both finalists for the Heisman Trophy where the two met in New York for the award ceremony.
 In the time leading up to the award presentation, the then-Hawaii head coach June Jones made comments regarding Tim Tebow and how he would fare against his own quarterback Colt Brennan in their respective offensive systems, referring to Tebow as a "system quarterback."
 His comments "infuriated Gators fans, who expressed their displeasure in Internet chat rooms and blogs."
 At the conclusion of the 2007–2008 bowl season, June Jones left Hawaii to become the head coach of SMU, leaving the opening game against Hawaii without Brennan or Jones.

 The game opened with the 10th highest attendance in school history with 90,575.
 Both teams struggled in the first quarter on offense with neither team being able to put points on the board.
 The second quarter featured scores by the Gators on offense, defense, and special teams.
 This was the first time the Gators scored in all three facets of the game since beating the Tennessee Volunteers 59–20 in the 2007 season.
 The first touchdown of the season came off of a Brandon James 1-yard touchdown run capping an 80-yard drive that took only 10 plays.
 Less than one minute later, Florida safety Major Wright picked off a pass and returned it 32 yards for the touchdown.
 After a defensive stop by the Gators on the ensuing Warriors' drive, special teams standout Brandon James returned a punt for a touchdown.
 This was his third punt return for a touchdown in his career.
 The final score of the half by the Gators was a 33-yard rushing touchdown by redshirt freshman Chris Rainey with 3:00 left in the first half.
 This drive only took two plays in 22 seconds.